Susie Cave: Modelling career

 Bick was discovered by photographer Steven Meisel on a flight to New York at age 14.

 She modelled for Yohji Yamamoto, Christian Dior, Nina Ricci, Tuscany perfume, Versace and Yves Saint Laurent.
 She appeared on the covers of French Glamour, Harper's & Queen, Elle UK, and i-D. She modelled for Vivienne Westwood for ten years.

 She was the cover model on the Damned's 1985 album Phantasmagoria, photographed by Bob Carlos Clarke.

 Bick gave up her modelling career when she met Nick Cave in 1997.

 The Vampire's Wife

 In 2014, Cave co-founded the fashion label The Vampire's Wife with Alex Adamson.

 Their 'Falconetti' dress was deemed the "dress of the decade" by Vogue.
 The Vampire's Wife has been described as a "cult favourite" label.
 Celebrities who have worn the brand include Catherine, Princess of Wales, Princess Beatrice, Princess Sofia, Duchess of Varmland, Kate Moss, Keira Knightley, Florence Welch, Maya Rudolph, Sienna Miller, Ruth Negga, Kirsten Dunst, Alexa Chung, Daisy Lowe, Jenna Coleman, Thandiwe Newton, Zawe Ashton, Rachel Weisz, Margot Robbie, Jennifer Aniston, and Jodie Comer.

+In 2024, the brand closed, after the collapse of Matchesfashion, one of their largest stockists.